Kilford & Kilford Pty Ltd. Consultants to the Chemical Industry

 News

-Any MSDS which follows the old 5 point system is almost certain to be out of date.
-Note however, that the provision of MSDSs is mandatory only for Hazardous or Dangerous substances.
+Any SDS which follows the old 5 point system is now out of date.
+Note however, that the provision of an SDS is mandatory only for Hazardous or Dangerous substances.

-The Australian Dangerous Goods Code (ADG 7), has been in use since late 2007, and so all new MSDSs and revisions to old MSDSs should refer to the provisions in the new Code.
-There are many new aspects, but perhaps the more important ones include the adoption of Limited Quantity labeling (packages of Dangerous Goods below certain quantities no longer need to be labelled as Dangerous Goods) and exemption of most Environmentally Hazardous Goods from the code in packages below 500L (or kg).
+The Australian Dangerous Goods Code (ADG 7), has been in use since late 2007, and so all new SDSs and revisions to old MSDSs should refer to the provisions in the new Code.
+There are many new aspects, but perhaps the more important ones include the adoption of Limited Quantity labelling (packages of Dangerous Goods below certain quantities no longer need to be labelled as Dangerous Goods) and exemption of most Environmentally Hazardous Goods from the code in packages below 500L (or kg) and in IBCs.

 There are also changes to the Hazchem codes and in some cases to their meanings.

-SUSDP 23 is now current effective 1 June 2008.
+SUSMP 3 is now current, effective 1 June 2012.
 As usual, quarterly amendments have been issued.
+It is also available online at the TGA website.

 The List of Designated Hazardous Substances (now called HSIS or Hazardous Substance Information System) may now be searched on line.